 There are multiple other instances when your system prompts a restart.
 Usually, this occurrence takes place when you install new software or update an already existing application or program on your PC.
 But surprisingly most of the time restarting your computer or logging it off and on is not necessary.
 Restarting Windows Explorer process (explorer.exe) is enough to accept the necessary changes.
 The most convenient way to Restart Windows Explorer is using the Task manager.
 That’s definitely faster than restarting the system.
 But if you need to do the same regularly or simply prefer one-click solution then create the shortcut of the following process to fasten the work.

 Create Shortcut to Restart Windows Explorer

-Here is How to Create Shortcut to Restart Windows Explorer in Windows 10 –
+Here is How to Create Shortcut to Restart Windows Explorer in Windows 11 or 10 –

 Step-1: On your Desktop, right-click and then from the context menu, select New => Shortcut.

 Step-2: In the box below Type the location of the item; write down the following command and then click on Next –